handiiikim/KSCO-What-is-the-Next/README.md

 #### Description
 From the content, the most impressive part was the conversation/ discussion/ dialogue/ interview of different people.
 I thought this is the core part of the film.
 The film doesn't talk about one side.
 It doesn't support neither objector, nor opponent.
 The story of the content is full of circle of diverse thoughts.
 How could I transcode this content well?
 What could be the most make-sense format for this?
 I got an idea from a simulation game.
 There is a type of simulation game which is a player choose an option, and the result is going to be different by the choice.
 The documentary let audience think which position I support.
 The goal of this documentary has a connection to the way how simulation game works.
-Thus, I decided to create a web-game based on the plot of the documentary.
+Thus, I decided to create a non linear web game based on the plot of the script of documentary.

 #### Methods
+First idea was creating a stage where people can enter and experience the story of documentary.
+However, this script is completely followed by the original storyline.
+It is hard to make player interactively take action.
 <img src="https://github.com/handiiikim/KSCO-What-is-the-Next/blob/master/images/STAGE-SETTING.jpg" width="90%">

 <img src="https://github.com/handiiikim/KSCO-What-is-the-Next/blob/master/images/stage1.jpg" width="90%">